Signed Call Flutter SDK

 A. No. Signed Call accountId and apiKey differ from CleverTap's accountId and token.
 You can find these details under your dashboard's Signed Call Settings.

-Q. Why the iOS dependencies of Signed Call are not downloaded even after running the pod install?
+Q. Why are the iOS dependencies of Signed Call not downloaded even after running 'pod install'?

 Q. Does the Signed Call Flutter SDK support in-app calls over Bluetooth?

-A. Yes.
-The Signed Call Flutter SDK has built-in Bluetooth support.
-However, it requires a runtime BLUETOOTH_CONNECT permission for Android 12 and onwards.
+A. Yes, the Signed Call Flutter SDK does support in-app calls over Bluetooth.
+However, it requires runtime BLUETOOTH_CONNECT permission for Android 12 and onwards.

-A. Signed Call Flutter SDK uses an active socket connection as soon as the SDK is initialized.
-The socket connection is a primary routing channel to receive the calls, whereas the FCM in Android platform and APNs in the iOS platform are the fallback channel in case the receiver is not connected to the socket channel.
-This socket connection processes the call requests raised to make a call.
+A. The Signed Call Flutter SDK employs an active socket connection immediately upon initialization.
+The socket connection serves as the primary routing channel to receive calls.
+In case the receiver is not connected to the socket channel, FCM is utilized on the Android platform, and APNs is used on the iOS platform as fallback channels.
+The socket connection processes the call requests raised to make a call.
 To know more, refer to the Best practices for initializing Signed Call SDKs.